ZAmystic/Weather-Application/README.md

 ---

 Built with ☕ and curiosity.
-If you encounter issues or have suggestions, open an issue on GitHub!
+If you encounter issues or have suggestions, open an issue on GitHub